|What is CDD ?||Connect to CDD Web|

 |Life Cycle of a drawing||CDD Web utilities|

-It is a multi-platform utility which manages engineering drawings made in any division at CERN.
-The aim of C.D.D. is not to only store an electronic print of the graphical drawing itself, but to store a reference with every information related to the drawing.
-Access into this data is provided via a graphical interface based upon Oracle Forms (CDD) or the World Wide Web (CDD Web).
+It is a web application which manages engineering drawings made either at CERN or in an external company.
+The aim of CDD is not to only store an electronic print of the graphical drawing itself, but also to store a reference with key information related to the drawing.

-Several drawing systems have been identified at CERN and were therefore considered when designing the application.
-The current version of CDD focuses on the following naming systems: EST (which is principally used for the LHC project), LEP, ST-IE, SPS, ST-CE, ALICE, ATLAS, CMS, CNAO,CV-CE98, GS-SE and LHC-b.
+Several drawing systems have been identified at CERN and therefore, they were considered when designing the application.
+The current version of CDD focuses on the following naming systems: EST (which is principally used for the LHC project), LEP, ST-EL, SPS, ALICE, ATLAS, CMS, CNAO,CV-CE98, GS-SE and LHC-b.
 Other CERN systems can be easily integrated on demand.

 |Life cycle of a drawing|

-First, designers create their drawings using one of the available CAD (Computer Aided Design) tools at CERN, which are AutoCad, Euclid or ProEngineer.
+First, designers create their drawings using one of the available CAD (Computer Aided Design) tools, which can be AutoCad or CATIA.

-Then, via C.D.D., the drawings information are entered in a database.
-This operation might be done either automatically from the drawing tool, or manuallY if the user starts C.D.D. himself.
+Then, via CDD, the drawings information are entered in a database.
+This operation might be done either automatically from the CAD tool and CartWeb, or manually directly in CDD.

-Once the drawing exists in the database, it's informations can be modified, controlled, approved, classified and consulted, according to the rules defined for each drawing system at CERN, using the C.D.D. application.
+Once the drawing exists in the database, it can be modified, controlled, approved, classified and consulted, according to the rules defined for each drawing system at CERN, using the CDD application.

-When a drawing is ready to be archived, it is automatically stored in HPGL format.
-Once the archival process is over, the drawing can be visualised but no more modified.
+When a drawing is ready to be archived, it is automatically stamped and stored in HPGL format.
+Once the archival process is over, the drawing can be visualised but no longer modified.

 Life cycle scheme

-The archiving process may not be completed for some various reasons.
+The archiving process may fail for some reasons.
 Here is a list of the possible archiving errors, the reason why they occurred and what to do in some cases.

 Creation of a new drawing

-This is one of the main operations in C.D.D. and it consists of the creation of a brand new drawing and so its first version.
+It consists of the creation of a brand new drawing and so its first version.
 User has to enter the drawing information.
 Once the drawing has been created, a drawing number (also known as the drawing identifier) is assigned to it and displayed.
 This is normally done through CartWeb for CATIA and AutoCAD drawings.